dennislee22/dennislee22.github.io/docs/cdppvc/gpuecs.md

     ![](../../assets/images/gpu/nvidiaecs5.png)

-4. After successful installation, run the `nvidia-smi` tool and ensure that the driver is deployed successfully by verifying the similar output as shown in the following example.
+4. After successful installation, run the `nvidia-smi` tool and ensure the driver is deployed successfully by verifying the similar output as shown in the following example.

     ```bash
     Wed Aug 24 13:03:46 2022